WeaselE/PythonProjects/README.md

-Collection of all Personal Python Projects, some for practice and others for practical use.
+Collection of Python scripts, some for practice and others for practical use.
-Author: Wesley Austin
+<b>Author: Wesley Austin</b>